 Are there any specific risks (e.g. flood or bushfire) your property needs to have covered?

-As many property owners know, flooding can be a major issue when it comes to choosing a place to buy or a place to rent.
-A river view doesn’t always equal dream house.
+As many property owners unfortunately know, flooding can be a major issue when it comes to choosing a place to buy, as well as the level of insurance you might need.

-Does the policy cover accidental damage or malicious damage, or just theft?
+Does the policy cover accidental and malicious damage, or just theft?

 You might have wonderful tenants – but what about their friends or other guests who visit them?
-Hopefully you’d never need your optional extras cover for accidental breakages and malicious damage or vandalism, but if something did happen, it’s priceless knowing you’re covered.
+Hopefully you’d never need your cover for accidental breakages and malicious damage or vandalism, but if something did happen, it may be worthwhile to know that it is included in your policy.

 Where is the property located?